Skip to Main Content

 • If the publication is for-profit, what does the publisher do with those profits?

 Nobody likes a game of telephone!
 If a source includes a citation you are interested in, it's best practice not to make an indirect citation.
-Instead, try to go directly to the original source of information you are trying to incorporate in your research.
-Reading the information in its original context will give you a sense as to whether other sources are accurately portraying and fairly representing it.
+Instead, try to go directly to the original source of information you are trying to incorporate into your research.
+Reading the information in its original context will give you a sense of whether other sources accurately portray and fairly represent it.

 • Is the information well-researched, verifiable, or supported by evidence?